 Apistogramma ramirezi Myers & Harry, 1948; Papiliochromis ramirezi (Myers & Harry, 1948); Microgeophagus ramirezi (Myers & Harry, 1948)

-Mikrogeophagus: from the Greek mikro, meaning ‘small’, and the generic name Geophagus.
+Mikrogeophagus: from the Greek μικρός (mikrós), meaning ‘small’, and the generic name Geophagus.

 ramirezi: apparently chosen to avoid confusion because the name ‘ramirezi’ was being used for the fish in the ornamental trade prior to its description.

-One of the specimens in our images is said to have been collected in the rio Purus, Brazil, an Amazon tributary located some distance from the Orinoco.
+The majority of literature suggests that this species is restricted to the Venezuelan and Colombian llanos of the Río Orinoco drainage, although one of the specimens in our images is said to have been collected in the rio Purus, Brazil, an Amazon tributary located some distance from that watershed.

-It’s located to the north and west of the Río Orinoco and drained by many of that river‘s tributaries.
+It is located to the north and west of the Río Orinoco and drained by many of the river’s tributaries.

 Other fishes occurring in the region and available in the aquarium trade include Corydoras delphax, Platydoras costatus, Baryancistrus beggini, Hypancistrus inspector, Panqolus maccus, Panaque nigrolineatus, Hemigrammus rhodostomus, H. stictus, Hyphessobrycon sweglesi, Paracheirodon axelrodi, Pristella maxillaris, Copella nattereri, Biotodoma wavrini, Geophagus abalios, Heros severus, Mesonauta insignis, Satanoperca daemon and Uaru fernandezyepezi.